Personal injury

 Since the first court award for PTSD was secured (New v MOD), Slater and Gordon have built up many years’ experience acting for those who’ve suffered as a result of negligent delays in the diagnosis and treatment of PTSD and who would have gone on to serve full careers but for the “combat stress”.

-Most recently, we acted for a former 1 Rifles Infantry soldier who, for the purpose of anonymity, we’ll call Steve.
+We acted for a former 1 Rifles Infantry soldier who, for the purpose of anonymity, we’ll call Steve.
 Steve suffered as a result of events that occurred during deployment to Afghanistan (Op Herrick 14).
 He was not referred for assessment or treatment during his time in service, despite his symptoms and requests for help, and he was discharged in 2013 on the grounds of ‘Service No Longer Required’.

 Steve’s condition worsened following discharge and he struggled to find and adapt to civilian employment.
 In 2014 he was referred to his local NHS Mental Health team who diagnosed his PTSD and subsequently treated.
 Earlier intervention would, on the balance of probabilities, have led to a full, or at least accelerated partial, recovery.

-The alleged mis-management, and that it caused prolonged suffering, was robustly denied for a number of years, but with expert evidence, Slater and Gordon’s Military Team successfully achieved an out of court settlement for Steve.
+The alleged mismanagement, and that it caused prolonged suffering, was robustly denied for a number of years, but with expert evidence, Slater and Gordon’s Military Team successfully achieved an out of court settlement for Steve.

 Rachel Seddon, experienced military lawyer at Slater and Gordon, who represented Steve said, “Mental health issues caused by traumatic combat experiences can become worse over time and often don’t surface until many years later.
 Thousands of personnel will need on-going specialist mental healthcare.
 The treatment and recognition of such issues in the military has come a long way since the dark days when conditions like depression were widely seen as a sign of weakness, but there’s always room for improvement.
 It’s vitally important the UK Government and MOD continues to support soldiers with mental health issues as they move from active service into retirement.”